selfishprimate/gerillass-docs/content/docs/latest/smartphone.md

 # Smartphone

 {{< featured type="Mixin" name="smartphone" >}}
-There will be times when you need to style elements only for one particular smartphone model.
-This mixin helps you to achieve that.
+There will be times when you need to style elements only for one particular smartphone model. **Smartphone** Sass mixin helps you to achieve that.
 {{< hint info >}}
 **Tip:** There are predefined values for commonly used smartphone models in the `_map-for-smartphones.scss` file. **You can add another model specifications here to expand the list if you like**.
 {{< /hint >}}